higj/pimd-b/README.md

 The `size` option defines the linear size of the system.
 Currently, only cube geometry is supported.
 In the absence of periodic boundary conditions, `size` only affects the way initial positions are generated.
 However, if periodic boundary conditions are enabled, the system size also affects the cutoff distance for interactions, as well as the estimators.
 Also, the coordinates may be wrapped in this case, and minimum image convention can potentially be employed, if such functionality is desired.

+### Propagators

 The `propagator` option allows one to specify the time propagation scheme to be used during the simulation.
 Currently, the following options are available:

 * `cartesian` (default): plain old velocity verlet time propagation of the original cartesian coordinates and momenta.
 Works well for both distinguishable and bosonic systems

 * `normal_modes`: propagation of the normal modes of the ring polymers, using the symmetric Trotter expansion.
 Currently not available for bosons.

+### Thermostats

 The `thermostat` option allows one to specify the thermostat to be used during the simulation.
-Currently, five options are evailable:
+Currently, the following options are available:

-* `none`: No thermostat, performs an NVE simulation
+* `none`: No thermostat.
+Performs an NVE simulation

 * `langevin`: A Langevin thermostat

-* `nose_hoover`: A single Nose-Hoover chain coupled to all the system
+* `nose_hoover`: A single Nosé–Hoover chain coupled to the entire system

-* `nose_hoover_np`: A unique Nose-Hoover chain coupled to each one of the N particles in the system
+* `nose_hoover_np`: A unique Nosé–Hoover chain coupled to each one of the $N$ particles in the system

-* `nose_hoover_np_dim`: A unique Nose-Hoover chain coupled to every degree of freedom of any of the N particles in the system
+* `nose_hoover_np_dim`: A unique Nosé–Hoover chain coupled to every degree of freedom of any of the $N$ particles in the system

-The nmthermostat flag is used to couple the chosen thermostat to the normal modes instead of the Cartesian coordinates (default is false).
+The `nmthermostat` flag is used to couple the chosen thermostat to the normal modes instead of the Cartesian coordinates (default is `false`).
-Note that for bosonic pimd, the thermostat is coupled to the normal modes of the seperated ring polymers (the permutation with no exchange).
+Note that for bosonic PIMD, the thermostat is coupled to the normal modes of the seperated ring polymers (corresponding to the identity permutation, with no exchange).

+### States and observables

 In the `[output]` section, users can request the output of various quantities related to the state of the system (such as positions, velocities, etc.)
 The format for this section is `state_name = state_unit`.
 The key (`state_name`) must correspond to a name of a supported state.